ibm-cloud-docs/AnalyticsEngine/index.md

 ```

 **Note**:
-- You can't SSH to the master management node `mn001`.
+- You can't SSH to the management1 node `mn001`.
 - You can SSH to the compute nodes only from within other nodes of the cluster.
 - Outbound traffic is open from all nodes.